England Study Abroad Program in London

 April 15 for full year (Sept-June)

 We're so excited that you're considering IFSA-Butler's program at Queen Mary, University of London for your semester or year abroad.
 London is an exciting vibrant city with a diverse population.
 Students get to enjoy the hustle and bustle of the big city while experiencing cultures from all over the world.
 We're sure you're going to love studying there!

 There are a few specific forms for this program that you will need to complete along with your IFSA-Butler application.
 You can find the forms under the Forms tab.
 We recommend early application to Queen Mary.

 - A fully integrated, compact campus university in the center of the capital—one of very few city-based campus universities in the U.K.

 - A member of Britain's Russell Group of universities, similar to the Ivy League

-- Participation in IFSA-Butler's Community Engagement Program
+- Participation in IFSA-Butler's Exploring Community & Culture program

 - Located in the East End, a funky, diverse, up-and-coming area of London

 - The area hosted the 2012 Olympic Games, with the main stadium and many other venues less than a mile away from the campus

 - A strong sense of community combined with a diverse student population offers opportunities to interact with British students and others from around the world